gva-jjoyce/gva_data/docs/gva.data.writers.md

 etc, depending on the frequency and volume of the data.
 The Writer can create up to 9999 partitions before the partition numbers start to collide - this is:

-- over a rate of one parition (64Mb) every 10 seconds
+- over a rate of one partition (64Mb) every 10 seconds
 - over 625Gb of data/day

 If these limits are being approached, the partition numbering logic should be rewritten or the resolution of the data changed.

 **Compression**
-Compression reduces filesizes to approximately 25% of their original size, but is very expensive (between 4 and 20 times longer to write).
+Compression reduces file-sizes to approximately 25% of their original size, but is very expensive (between 4 and 20 times longer to write).
 On smaller data sets this is unlikely to be a problem but can increase a job which tool a few minutes to over an hour for larger datasets.
 It's recommended in this scenario that compression be deferred.
 A _tool_ to support this is planned.